Master of Puppets: Reception

 In a retrospective review, AllMusic's Steve Huey viewed Master of Puppets as Metallica's best album and remarked that, although it was not as unexpected as Ride the Lightning, it is a more musically and thematically consistent album.
 Greg Kot of the Chicago Tribune said the songs were the band's most intense at that point, and veer toward "the progressive tendency of Rush."
 Adrien Begrand of PopMatters praised the production as "a metal version of Phil Spector's Wall of Sound" and believed none of Metallica's subsequent albums could match its passionate and intense musical quality.
 BBC Music's Eamonn Stack called the album "hard, fast, rock with substance" and likened the songs to stories of "biblical proportions".
 Canadian journalist Martin Popoff compared the album to Ride the Lightning and found Master of Puppets not a remake, though similar in "awesome power and effect".
 Robert Christgau was more critical.
 Writing in Christgau's Record Guide: The '80s (1990), he said the band's energy and political motivations are respectable, but the music evokes clichéd images of "revolutionary heroes" who are "male chauvinists too inexperienced to know better".

 Released on March 3, 1986, the album had a 72-week run on the Billboard 200 album charts and earned the band its first gold certification.
-The album debuted on March 29, 1986, at number 128 and peaked at number 29 on the Billboard 200 chart.
+The album debuted on March 29 at number 128 and peaked at number 29 on the Billboard 200 chart.
 Billboard reported that 300,000 copies were sold in its first three weeks.
 More than 500,000 copies were sold in its first year, even with virtually no radio airplay and no music videos.
-In 2003, Master of Puppets was certified 6× platinum by the Recording Industry Association of America (RIAA), with six million copies shipped in the United States.
+In 2025, Master of Puppets was certified 8× platinum by the Recording Industry Association of America (RIAA), with eight million copies shipped in the United States.
 Between the beginning of the Nielsen SoundScan era in 1991 and 2023, 7,980,000 copies were sold.
 The album was less successful on an international level, despite entering the top 5 on the Finnish and the top 40 on the German and Swiss album charts in its inaugural year.
-In 2004, it peaked within the top 15 in Sweden.
+In 2004, it peaked within the Top 15 in Sweden.
 In 2008, the album reached the top 40 on the Australian and Norwegian album charts.
 It received 6× platinum certification from Music Canada and a gold certification from the British Phonographic Industry (BPI) for shipments of 600,000 and 100,000 copies, respectively.

+Bassist Robert Trujillo cited Master of Puppets as his favorite album, "I feel Master of Puppets has a lot of everything.
+It's got instrumentals, it's got great segues, great riffs.
+It's got one of my favorite songs ever by Metallica, and that song is "Disposable Heroes".
+So any time I can hear that particular song, count me in.
+"Battery" is an amazing song.
+So it's just got everything that I love about Metallica."